The mission of the Baton Rouge City Sobriety Court is to increase public safety by reducing the number of repeat impaired driving offenders.

 The Court will create an environment that fosters accountability with long-term positive and productive behavior in participants.
 This will be accomplished by educating not only the offender but the Community about the effects of impaired driving and addiction.

-The entire team and staff of the Baton Rouge City Sobriety Court Program are dedicated to changing the behavior of repeat DWI offenders who have been arrested two or more times for the offense of DWI and others DWI offenders desiring to make a life change.
+The entire team and staff of the Baton Rouge City Sobriety Court Program are dedicated to changing the behavior of repeat DWI offenders who have been arrested two or more times for the offense of DWI and other DWI offenders desiring to make a life change.
 The history of DWI courts have proven to be a highly successful method of dealing with repeat DWI offenders within a community, reducing the number of repeat offenders, and reducing impaired driving accidents and fatalities.

 Baton Rouge City Sobriety Court is modeled after the highly successful Drug Court concept with graduated sanctions and rewards system and adheres to “The Ten Guiding Principles of DWI Courts," adopted by the National Drug Court Institute.
 Statistics show that the rate of recidivism after completing a Sobriety Court program is greatly reduced due to the high level of accountability while participating in the program.
-Participants are twenty percent less likely to re-offend.
+Participants are 20 percent less likely to re-offend.
 An initial requirement for acceptance is that an offender must enter a guilty plea in his or her DWI case.
-At that time, they are placed on probation for a minimum of one year, required to comply with all terms, conditions and requirements of the Sobriety Court Program.
+At that time, they are placed on probation for a minimum of one year and required to comply with all terms, conditions and requirements of the Sobriety Court Program.
 Participants must also comply with the minimum statutory requirements of City of Baton Rouge Code of Ordinances Section 11:140.

-sTAFFING AND PARTICIPANT'S PROGRESS
+STAFFING AND PARTICIPANT'S PROGRESS

 Each participant’s progress will be reported to the entire Sobriety Court team through weekly team staffing meetings held prior to the status conference court proceeding.
 Detailed status reports are prepared and copied for the Judge and all team members to review as a part of the staffing process.
 A review of their treatment and overall program status will be discussed, along with any program violations and recommendations.
 The judge approves all rewards and sanctioning.